 Overall, this process doesn’t provide the best care for employees and often results in unnecessary injury reports.
 Everyone loses.

 When workers wait to get treated, however, a small injury can escalate quickly.
 A good example of this is lacerations and cuts.
 They start minor, but unless you clean them, they can grow into infections.
+Therefore, reporting these injuries immediately is critical to avoid complications.

-Lowering incident costs
+Lowering incident costs by reporting injuries immediately

 When companies spend unnecessary money on injuries, it impacts everyone.
 A delay in reporting can cause medical expenses to increase significantly.